MetaMask/snaps/README.md

 You can also run `yarn build` in a workspace, although you have to ensure that the projects are built in the correct order.

-`@metamask/snap-workers` has a post-`tsc` step that must be run, which somewhat complicates the build process.
-Repository-wide watching is currently not possible.
+Repository-wide watching is currently not possible due to the build processes of some packages.

 ### Testing and Linting